coder-harsh/web-video-demo/README.md

 # web-video-demo
-This is the repo ofbasic web  video demo through agora sdk.
+This is the repo of basic web  video demo through agora sdk.